Jessie2026321/GEOL0069_sea_ice_-_leads_unsupervised_learning/README.md

 # GEOL0069 Week 4 Sea Ice & Leads Unsupervised Learning

-This week project investigates the use of unsupervised leaning methods to classify radar altimetry echoes from Sentinel-3 altimetry satellite data into sea ice and leads.
-The notebook linked to this Github page is built on the provided notebook _Chapter1_Unsupervised_Learning_Methods_Michel.ipynb_, and focuses on using Gaussian Mixture Models (GMMs) to identify differences in echo shape.
+This week project investigates the use of **unsupervised learning methods** to classify radar altimetry echoes from **Sentinel-3 altimetry satellite data** into sea ice and leads.
+The notebook linked to this Github page is built on the provided notebook _Chapter1_Unsupervised_Learning_Methods_Michel.ipynb_, and focuses on using **Gaussian Mixture Models (GMMs)** to identify differences in echo shape.
 <br />

 # Background